Overview

 Unbiased Sequencing of RNA Modifications & The Human RNome Project

-Yet, our understanding of RNA sequence and modification diversity remains limited2.
-Current sequencing technologies offer partial insights but fail to provide the fu l spectrum of RNA sequence variants.
-In fact, we do not know how many unique RNA molecules or sequence variants are present in a sample, and further, we do not know the complete sequence content of each RNA, including the identity and location of every nucleotide (canonical or modified) within a full-length RNA.
+Yet, our understanding of RNA sequence and modification diversity remains limited.
+Current sequencing technologies offer partial insights but fail to provide the full spectrum of RNA sequence variants.
+In fact, we do not know how many unique RNA molecules or sequence variants are present in a sample, and further, we do not know the complete sequence content of each RNA—including the identity and location of every nucleotide (canonical or modified) within a full-length RNA.

-To overcome these limitations, we developed NGMS-Seq, anext-generation mass spectrometry-based sequencing platform.
-Unlike optical or electronic systems such as Illumina or Nanopore-based RNA sequencing, NGMS-Seq uses mass spectrometry as direct readout to comprehensively sequence full-length RNAs and their modifications—without bias or prior knowledge across isolated and bulk RNA samples.
+To overcome these limitations, we developed NGMS-Seq, a next-generation mass spectrometry-based sequencing platform.
+Unlike optical or electronic systems such as Illumina or nanopore-based RNA sequencing, NGMS-Seq uses mass spectrometry as a direct readout to comprehensively sequence full-length RNAs and their modifications—without bias or prior knowledge across isolated and bulk RNA samples.

 NGMS-Seq enables three unprecedented capabilities: